TDR-VOID/Master-Python/README.md

 # Master-Python

-Welcome to the **Master-Python** repository!
+Welcome to the **Master-Python** repository.
 This repository documents my journey to mastering Python, from the basics to advanced concepts, and includes my exploration of Machine Learning.

 ## Learning Path